Let’s innovate

 Lesson overview

-The goal of this lesson is to introduce students to complex sentences such as defining and non-defining relative clauses.
+The goal of this ESL lesson is to introduce students to complex sentences such as defining and non-defining relative clauses.
 Moreover, students will practice language related to science, technology, and innovations.
+New skills will be introduced via speaking exercises.

 Quiz

 The lesson starts with a quiz about inventions.
-The student’s task is to decide whether an invention was created by a man or a woman.
+The student’s task is to decide whether each invention was created by a man or a woman.

 Reading: Father of the computer